-First Quarter 2016 versus First Quarter 2015 Overview
+Second Quarter 2016 versus Second Quarter 2015 Overview

-The average S&P 500 Index decreased 6% and the average Dow Jones Industrial Average decreased 7% in the first quarter of 2016 compared to the first quarter of 2015, impacting results.
-Despite the market decreases, client assets under care increased 1% as of March 25, 2016 compared to March 27, 2015.
-Fee revenue increased 3%, while, overall, net revenue decreased 5% in the first quarter of 2016 compared to 2015.
+The average S&P 500 Index and the average Dow Jones Industrial Average both decreased 1% in the second quarter of 2016 compared to the second quarter of 2015, impacting results.
+Despite the market decreases, client assets under care increased 1% as of June 24, 2016 compared to June 26, 2015 due to the level of net new assets gathered since this time last year.
+Fee revenue increased 4%, while, overall, net revenue decreased 1% in the second quarter of 2016 compared to 2015.

-Financial advisors gathered \$9.7 billion in net new assets during the first quarter of 2016, compared to \$14.4 billion in 2015, resulting in a 1% increase in client assets under care as of March 25, 2016 to \$886.4 billion.
-Average client assets under care decreased 1% for the first quarter of 2016 compared to the first quarter of 2015, which included a 1% decrease in the advisory programs' average assets under care to \$137.9 billion.
-The inflow of client dollars into advisory programs was \$2.4 billion for the three months ended March 25, 2016 compared to \$3.5 billion in the prior year due to the programs continuing to mature and market uncertainty.
+Financial advisors gathered \$9 billion in net new assets during the second quarter of 2016 compared to \$12 billion in 2015.
+Average client assets under care increased 1% for the second quarter of 2016 compared to 2015, which included a 1% increase in the advisory programs' average assets under care to \$147 billion.
+The launch of a new advisory program, Edward Jones Guided Solutions® ("Guided Solutions"), in the second quarter of 2016 contributed to advisory program net inflows, the majority of which came from existing client assets.